Spatially Covariant Image Registration with Text Prompts: Experiments and Results

-\textbf{Baseline Methods and Model Details of textSCF.} Our study compares the textSCF with several state-of-the-art non-iterative, learning-based baseline models, including VoxelMorph \cite{balakrishnan2019voxelmorph}, LapRIN \cite{mok2020large}, TransMorph \cite{chen2022transmorph}, LKU-Net \cite{jia2022u}, and Fourier-Net \cite{jia2023fourier}.
+Our study compares the textSCF with several state-of-the-art non-iterative, learning-based baseline models, including VoxelMorph \cite{balakrishnan2019voxelmorph}, LapRIN \cite{mok2020large}, TransMorph \cite{chen2022transmorph}, LKU-Net \cite{jia2022u}, and Fourier-Net \cite{jia2023fourier}.
 For the OASIS dataset, we obtained evaluation scores from the public leaderboard or respective publications.
 In the case of the Abdomen CT dataset, we acquired the models' code from their public repositories and fine-tuned each to achieve optimal performance.
 Although textSCF is model-agnostic, we opted for the LKU-Net backbone due to its simplicity and effectiveness in capturing both fine-grained details and large deformations.
 For all our experiments, we standardized the size of the kernel to 5.